the-teachingRSE-project/competencies/competencies.md

 #### EMBL/EBI Competency Hub

-EMBL/EBI's Competency Hub [@CompetencyHub] provides a bioinformatics/computational biology-focused example of a competency portal.
+The EMBL/EBI Competency Hub [@CompetencyHub] provides a bioinformatics/computational biology-focused example of a competency portal.
 In addition to collecting information on a range of competencies that can be browsed within the web-based tool, it also provides career profiles for roles